Sergei Ivanov: Head of the Security Council

 On 15 November 1999, Boris Yeltsin appointed Ivanov as secretary of the Security Council of Russia, an advisory body charged with formulating presidential directives on national security.
 In that position, Ivanov replaced Putin as Yeltsin's national security adviser upon Putin's promotion to the premiership.

 As secretary, Ivanov was responsible for coordinating the daily work of the council, led by the president.
 But Ivanov's role as secretary was initially unclear to media observers.
-At the time of his appointment, the Security Council was a relatively new institution.
-(The council was set up by Yeltsin's tutelage in 1991–1992).
+At the time of his appointment, the Security Council was a relatively new institution and the council was set up by Yeltsin's tutelage in 1991 and 1992.
 Between 1992 and Ivanov's appointment in 1999, Yeltsin used the council as political expediency dictated but did not allow it to emerge as a relatively strong and autonomous institution.
 According to Western analysts, Ivanov's predecessors in that post – including Putin – were either the second most powerful political figure in Russia or just another functionary lacking close access to the center of state power, depending on their relationship with Yeltsin.